Getting Started

 Now, you can use a margin trick to raise our image.
 Select the grid and change its top Margin to -50px: this will not only bring up the grid but also all the blocks below it.

-To make the image look centered on mobile, make all the columns Fit the content; then center them using Horizontal Align in Grid and add a fixed Width to the Image (ex.
+To make the image look centred on mobile, make all the columns Fit the content; then centre them using Horizontal Align in Grid and add a fixed Width to the Image (ex.
 100px).

 In the next step, we can update the Header with the name of the instructor and the Text block with some additional information.
 For styling, place the Header in the center (using Text align property) and reduce its Font size (eg. 25px).
 Update the Text and the CTA Width to 100%.
 You can also play around with styling to make it look better (ex. use the same Border radius on top corners of the Image box to be inline with the card container).
 As the card container will try to take up all available horizontal space, we can limit its width by setting its Max Width to something like 320px.
 So far, you should have this: